SaptarshiSarkar12/Drifty/Website/app/docs/Development/macOS Docker Build Instructions.md

   brew install socat
   brew install xquartz
   ```
-- If you are going to build **Drifty GUI** Docker image using your changed source code, then run this command in the directory where the project files are present:
+- To build the **Drifty GUI** Docker image using your changed source code, run this command in the directory where the project files are present:
   ```bash
   docker compose build gui
   ```